Hornbill-Docs/esp-config/esp-config/organizational-data/organization.md

 ## Before you begin
 * Admin user access is required
 * Knowledge of the existing structure of your organization
-* You should fully understand how the Hornbill Platform supports an [organizational team structure](/esp-fundamentals/core-capabilities/organization-and-teams)
+* You should fully understand how the Hornbill Platform supports a [group and team structure](/esp-fundamentals/core-capabilities/internal-groups-and-teams)
 * You should fully understand how the organizational and team structure works with [Human Tasks](/esp-fundamentals/core-capabilities/human-tasks)

 ## How groups are used